How To Check Dilation

 A cervical exam performed by your practitioner or a self-exam to check for dilation can help you determine how dilated you are and (sometimes) the position of your baby.
 But can checking for dilation cause labor?
 Checking for dilation does not induce labor unless the exam is used in conjunction with one or more common labor induction methods.

-Measuring purple line dilation is another good way to estimate cervix dilation that often correlates with the stages of labor.
+Measuring purple line dilation is another good way to estimate cervix dilation, which often correlates with the stages of labor.

 how to check cervical dilation at home